isomerpages/mlaw-corp/news/speeches/_posts/2018-05-21-Speech-by-Second-Minister-for-Law-Finance-&-Education-Indranee-Rajah-at-the-Workshop-on-Private-Trustees-in-Bankruptcy.md

 ---
-layout: post
-title: Speech by Second Minister for Law, Finance & Education, Indranee Rajah, at the Workshop on Private Trustees in Bankruptcy
+title: 'Speech by Second Minister for Law, Finance & Education, Indranee Rajah, at the Workshop on Private Trustees in Bankruptcy'
 permalink: /news/speeches/speech-by-2M-indranee-rajah-workshop-on-private-trustees-in-bankruptcy
 breadcrumb: Speeches
-collection_name: news

 ---

 21 May 2018 Posted in [Speeches](/news/speeches)